We're available 24/7. Call us at (612) 444-5020.

 - Manufacturing methamphetamine (any amount)

-The difference between a drug trafficking and drug possession charge usually relies on intent to sell and the amount of drugs that were uncovered.
-A person may face drug trafficking charges if they are found to be in possession of a large amount of cash or drugs at the time of their arrest.
+The difference between a drug trafficking and drug possession charge usually relies on intent to sell and the number of drugs that were uncovered.
+A person may face drug trafficking charges if they are found to have a large amount of cash or drugs at the time of their arrest.

 Federal Schedules of Controlled Substances

-The federal government classifies drugs into five schedules, according to their risk for abuse and dependency.
-Drugs that have the highest potential for misuse are categorized in Schedule I. Those who are charged with the distribution, manufacture, or possession of Schedule I drugs will face the harshest penalties.
-Examples of Schedule I drugs include marijuana, heroin, ecstasy, and LSD.
+The federal government classifies drugs into five schedules according to their risk for abuse and dependency.
+Drugs that have the highest potential for misuse are categorized as Schedule I. Those charged with the distribution, manufacture, or possession of Schedule I drugs will face the harshest penalties.
+Schedule I drugs include marijuana, heroin, ecstasy, and LSD.

-Drugs that carry the least risk of abuse or have widely accepted medical applications are classified in Schedule V. Although many of these substances are available as prescription drugs, they can cause dependency if misused.
+Drugs with the least risk of abuse or have widely accepted medical applications are classified as Schedule V. Although many of these substances are available as prescription drugs, they can cause dependency if misused.
 The distribution of these substances can still result in a drug trafficking charge.
 Examples of Schedule V drugs include sleep aids, medications containing codeine, and more.

 Drug trafficking is a felony offense that is often prosecuted at the federal level.
 A conviction can result in a prison sentence of five years to life, depending on the following: